-Endobronchial ultrasound (EBUS) scopes and transbronchial needle aspiration (TBNA) needles enable visualization and nodules.
-Slim FBUS scopes extend this capability to the middle and peripheral regions of the lung where the found.
+Endobronchial ultrasound (EBUS) scopes and transbronchial needle aspiration (TBNA) needles enable visualization and real-time sampling of lung nodules.
+Slim EBUS scopes extend this capability to the middle and peripheral regions of the lung where the majority of lesions are first found.